 “He wants you to train me,” Idara said nervously.

-A woman came to announce to the remaining applicants that someone had been taken.
+A young woman walked past them towards the lobby where other candidates were still waiting to be interviewed.
+She announced to the remaining applicants that someone had been taken.
 They all sighed, looking disappointed as they walked away.

-“Mr. Femi uses Jar Bolt of Lightning on Mondays,” Mr Fayose paused and glared at Idara who was nodding at him.
+“Mr. Femi uses Jar Bolt of Lightning on Mondays,” Mr. Fayose said.
+He paused and glared at Idara who was nodding at him.
 “Don’t stand there nodding at me.
-Get a pen and paper, because if you miss out on this, you will be fired,” he said.
+Get a pen and paper because if you miss out on this, you will be fired,” he said.

-Idara rushed to her handbag and got a pen and paper, supporting the paper with a notebook.
+Idara rushed to her handbag and got a pen and paper.
+She placed the paper on top of a notebook.

 “On Tuesdays, he uses Joy by Jean Patou.
 On Wednesdays, he uses Caron Poivre.
 On Thursdays, Hermès 24 Faubourg.
 And on Fridays, Clive Christian No. 1.
 And on Saturdays…”